-Exploring the themes, concepts and events that have shaped the contemporary political scene, you will begin your degree with our core course in Politics and Governance in the Contemporary World and will choose two further courses either from within the Department, or from a wide range of courses offered by other Departments in the University.
+Exploring some of the themes, concepts and events that have shaped the contemporary political scene, you will begin your degree with our core module in Politics in the Modern World.
+You are also encouraged to take the optional module International Relations: theory and practice.